Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

 Figure~\ref{fig:pole-shifts-network} shows several interesting features.
 First, note that the half space $\imag(\omega) > 0$ contains dark regions for which $\det(\mathbf{S}) = 0$.
 These zeros can be pushed to the real axis by introducing loss to the system, whereby they correspond to coherent perfect absorption modes \cite{PhysRevLett.105.053901}.
 Note also that the poles in our data exhibit two distinct types of trajectories: some follow long, meandering paths, while others revolve around localized, closed loops.
 Figures~\ref{fig:pole-shifts-network}(a)-(b) in particular demonstrate the latter type.
-It is important to realize that $\mathbf{S}$ is periodic in $\Delta n$ since for specific values of $\Delta n$ the additional propagation phase acquired in $\Omega_\alpha$ will be an exact multiple of $2\pi$.
-At these values $\mathbf{S}$ will be identical to that of the unperturbed network, such that poles following loop trajectories must return to their original positions, while poles following open trajectories must pass through the positions of other poles of the unperturbed network (white dots in Figure~\ref{fig:pole-shifts-network}).
+It is important to realize that $\mathbf{S}$ is quasiperiodic in $\Delta n$ since for specific values of $\Delta n$ the additional propagation phase acquired in $\Omega_\alpha$ will be an exact multiple of $2\pi$.
+At these values, the only difference between the perturbed and unperturbed network will be the weak Fresnel matrices at the ends of the perturbed link segment, the effect of which is negligible for small $\Delta n$.
+Poles following loop trajectories must therefore return to their original positions, while poles following open trajectories must pass through the positions of other poles of the unperturbed network (white dots in Figure~\ref{fig:pole-shifts-network}).